1. Do not forget to sign the ticket and report to the state.

 If you are lucky enough to win millions of dollars, chances are pretty high that you will to want to brag about it to everyone you know.
 How could you not?
 Still, keep quiet for now.
 The problem is that telling everyone you know before you collect your winning puts you in danger, and in more ways that just one.
 Everyone who has ever done anything for you now may come with their hands out asking for something, or worse.

 You may have heard of kidnap and ransom insurance before.
 Sadly, more than one lottery winner became a murder victim.
 If you can manage it, and if your state allows it, try to remain anonymous for as long as possible.
 How you became vastly wealthy will be found out in time anyway, but there is no need to hurry that along and jeopardizing yourself.

-3. Don’t just assume the cash option is the best or only best practice.
+3. Don’t just automatically take the cash option without considering the annuity option.

-Taking it all now may sound good.
+One-time all up front, or handed out over a lifetime?
+Taking it all now may sound good on the surface.
 Supposedly some 70% of lottery winners end up broke again, many within a couple or few years.
-Let’s say that you can choose to get $198 million up front, or you can choose to receive a payout of $293 million slowly over the course of a lifetime.
+Let’s say that you can choose to get $200 million up front, or you can choose to receive a payout of $300 million slowly over the course of a lifetime.
 Most people choose the lump sum rather than the annuity payment.
 After all, it is instant empire-making money.